 Connecticut has a diverse, mature and wealthy economic base, with flat to modestly declining population trends and an aging demographic profile.
 In contrast to past economic expansions, the state's performance in the current expansion has been unusually slow and has weighed on the natural pace of revenue growth.
-The state projects positive economic growth over the medium term but at rates below the nation.
+The state projects positive economic growth over the medium term but at rates below those of the nation.

-Employment gains through much of the recovery have been well below national averages and slower than past recoveries; through January 2019, the state has regained only 84% of jobs lost in the Great Recession.
+Employment gains through much of the recovery have been well below national averages and slower than past recoveries; through January 2019, the state regained only 84% of jobs lost in the Great Recession.
 Rates of recovery have varied across the state's larger metropolitan regions, ranging from robust gains in the New Haven region to only modest gains in areas like New London and Waterbury.
 The finance sector, with important banking and investment activity in the southwestern part of the state and insurance activity in Hartford, saw sizable employment losses through the Great Recession and well into the recovery.
 Employment in these areas remains below the post-recession peak.

 The state's large and sophisticated manufacturing sector has seen relatively flat employment since steep recessionary losses ended, although important defense-related manufacturing anchors the sector and may bring future gains.
 Tourism has grown in importance over time, but prospects for the state's gaming resorts are more uncertain given rising competition in neighboring states.
 The opening of a state-approved third tribal casino, which could stem revenue losses to venues outside the state, has been subject to delays.
-The state's unemployment rate has historically run below the U.S. rate but has exceeded the nation since 2012.
-Personal income per capita ranks highest among the states, at 139% of the national level, and aggregate personal income growth continues, albeit at rates below the nation.
+The state's unemployment rate has historically run below the U.S. rate but has exceeded the national level, and aggregate personal income growth continues, albeit at rates below the nation's.